-At Franciscan University, we are working to infuse opportunities for engaged learning throughout the student experience.
+At Franciscan Missionaries of Our Lady University, we are working to infuse opportunities for engaged learning throughout the student experience.
 Unlike most universities, we are constantly experimenting with new ways to provide students with meaningful engagement with the community, experiential learning, and cross-disciplinary inquiry, to provide a unique, innovative, and truly Franciscan educational experience.

 Service-learning—an educational experience in which students learn from and reflect upon participation in meaningful community service— is required of all students, reflecting the University’s Franciscan values.
 Service-learning is successfully used at the University in both traditional and clinically-based classroom settings and has earned national recognition.
 The University provides service-learning opportunities to students through relationships with over 120 community partners in 17 different parishes.

 Our Simulated Environment Teaching Hospital, known as the SETH, is a 4,000 square foot state-of-the-art clinical simulation lab where students practice their clinical skills and interprofessional collaboration in a safe, controlled environment.
 Simulations are taught in multiple labs that imitate various clinical settings and utilize life-like mannequins and standardized patients (volunteers trained to mimic a real patient).
 The goal of the SETH is to foster interdisciplinary learning that will improve students’ critical-thinking and applied-thinking skills, and also reduce errors in a clinical context.

 Every spring, in collaboration with local disaster preparation experts, the University holds a campus-wide disaster simulation.